casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## DeployHash {#deployhash}

-Hex-encoded deploy hash.
+Hex-encoded Deploy hash.

 ## DeployHeader {#deployheader}

-The header portion of a deploy.
+The header portion of a Deploy.

 Required Parameters: